rilindo/ex407_ansible_specialist_exam_labs/lab04.md

    - Export /home/users
    - Deployed to hosts in group `bastion`
 2. Create playbook to:
-   - Install mysql client and server.
+   - Install mysql client and maria server and start it up.
-   - executed with tag `database`
    - Deployed to hosts in group `database`

 3. Install lighttpd